MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ## Interacting with the web and web services

 Power Automate provides various HTTP actions to allow users to communicate directly with web resources, such as web pages, files, and APIs, without the need of a web browser.
-You can find a list with all the available HTTP actions in the [HTTTP actions reference](actions-reference/web.md).
+You can find a list with all the available HTTP actions in the [HTTP actions reference](actions-reference/web.md).

 ### Downloading web resources